Macroscopic models of neuronal activity

-In collaboration with Sami ElBoustani (PhD student in my laboratory), we have recently designed a new approach to model cortical network activity at macroscopic scales.
+In collaboration with Sami ElBoustani (PhD student in my laboratory), we have designed a mean-field approach to model cortical network activity at macroscopic scales.
 The goal of this study is to describe the activity of large-scale networks, at a level of description adapted to macroscopic measurements such as LFPs or optical imaging.
 In this case, the "unit" of the system is not the neuron, but a network of neurons, which would correspond to a "pixel" in imaging experiments.
 To obtain such a description, we have used a mean-field approach to describe the mean activity level of a network of neuron, but our study had two particularities: (1) we considered self-sustained irregular activity states (asynchronous irregular or AI states); (2) we considered a two-dimensional approach where not only the mean activity but also its variance (and correlations) are described.
-This was realized by deriving a Master equation for the mean and variance of the activity of the network.
+This was realized by deriving a Master equation to describe the time evolution of the activity of the network.
 This approach successfully reproduced the complex state diagrams calculated numerically in networks of excitatory and inhibitory neurons (Fig. 1; see details in ).
-The approach is pursued presently towards obtaining a macroscopic description of cortical activity in relation to optical imaging experiments.
+The approach is pursued presently towards obtaining a macroscopic description of cortical activity in relation to optical imaging experiments (see Mean-field models of neuronal populations).

 This macroscopic analysis was extended to brain signals at multiple scales .
 Macroscopic variables, such as the EEG, can display low dimensionality for some brain states, such as slow-wave sleep or pathological states like epilepsy.
 In awake and attentive subjects, however, there is not such low dimensionality, and the EEG is more similar to a stochastic variable.
 In contrast, "microscopic" recordings with microelectrodes inserted in cortex show that global variables such as local field potentials (local EEG) are similar to the human EEG.
 However, in all cases, neuronal discharges are highly irregular and exponentially distributed, similar to Poisson stochastic processes.
 To attempt reconcile these results, we investigated models of randomly-connected networks of integrate-and-fire neurons, and also contrast global (averaged) variables, with neuronal activity.
 The network displays different states, such as "synchronous regular" (SR) or "asynchronous irregular" (AI) states.
 In SR states, the global variables display coherent behavior with low dimensionality, while in AI states, the global activity is high-dimensionally chaotic with exponentially distributed neuronal discharges, similar to awake cats.
 Scale-dependent Lyapunov exponents and epsilon-entropies show that the seemingly stochastic nature at small scales (neurons) can coexist with more coherent behavior at larger scales (averages).
 Thus, we suggest that brain activity obeys similar scheme, with seemingly stochastic dynamics at small scales (neurons), while large scales (EEG) display more coherent behavior or high-dimensional chaos .